Falafel

 1. Soak the chickpeas and fava beans in fresh water and set to one side overnight.

-2. The following day, pressure cook the chickpeas for 15 minutes and the fava beans for 5 minutes.
-Alternatively, boil the chickpeas for 10 minutes so that chickpeas are half cooked and retain their crunchiness.
+2. The following day, boil the chickpeas for 10 minutes so that chickpeas are half cooked and retain their crunchiness.
 Likewise bring the fava beans to the boil and cook for 5 minutes – the fava beans will cook much quicker.
-It depends on the texture you want.
 Drain and set to one side.
+Retain the bean water.

-3. Drain and pat dry the chickpeas and fava beans removing as much excess water as possible.
-Place the pulses in the food processor and pulse until the beans are chopped finely but not to a ground pulp – it is important to retain the texture to give this dish a real bite.
+3. Using a tea towel, pat dry the beans removing as much excess water as possible.
+Place the pulses in the food processor and pulse until the beans are chopped roughly but not to a ground pulp – it is important to retain the texture to give this dish a real bite.
 Place in place in a large mixing bowl.
+Set to one side.

 4. Sauté the shallots in oil and place in the mixing bowl with the remaining ingredients.
-Combine well and set to one side in the fridge for a couple of hours.
+Pour in 75ml of bean water.
+Use a spatula to combine well and set to one side in the fridge for a couple of hours.

 5. Preheat the oven to gas mark 180 degrees Celsius or if a convection oven to 160 degrees Celsius.

 6. Shape into 1.5-inch walnut sized balls.
 There should be round 20 balls from the mixture.
-Place on a tray.
+Place on parchment paper laid on a tray.

-7. Heat some olive oil and add the falafel in bunches, gently toss in the oil and lightly brown.
+7. Heat some olive oil and add the falafel in bunches, gently toss in the oil.
+Only keep in the oil for a minute or so.

-8. Place the falafel onto the ovenproof dish.
+8. Place the falafels onto the ovenproof dish.

-9. Once the falafel are all lightly cooked, drizzle with oil.
-Cover with aluminum foil and bake in the oven for about twenty minutes.
+9. Once the falafels are all lightly cooked, drizzle with oil.
+Cover with aluminium foil and bake in the oven for about 20 minutes.

 10. Serve immediately with salad, hummus or pita bread.